haimsaw/ShadowPix/Global method/README.txt

 outputs:
-once the program finish you will find these following files in the directory: res.stl - printable 3d shadowPix file res_heightfield.npy - numpy file representing the heightfield res_images.pdf - pdf showing the input images, simulated shadowPix and heightfield
+once the program finish you will find these files in the directory: res.stl - printable 3d shadowPix file res_heightfield.npy - numpy file representing the heightfield res_images.pdf - pdf showing the input images, simulated shadowPix and heightfield

-every 1000'th iteration heightfield and pdf will be saved (so intermediate result could be recovered)
+every 1000'th iteration heightfield and pdf will be saved (so intermediate result could be recovered in case windows updates unexpectedly)